hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Techanda (U) Teh-chuhn-dahh

 Techanda is a versatile and durable material known for its cost-effectiveness in construction and manufacturing.
-Its dull, muted colors range from peach to brown, giving it an unassuming appearance.
+Its dull, muted colours range from peach to brown, giving it an unassuming appearance.
 Despite being a strong material, Techanda is not an efficient conductor of heat or electricity, making it less suitable for applications requiring high thermal or electrical performance.
 This alloy typically forms in fibrous structures, allowing it to be moulded and manipulated easily; however, it can split under certain stress conditions, due to its layered composition.

 Several isotopes of Techanda exist, but only a few are regularly employed for practical applications, each engineered to balance toughness and cost.
 Notably, it does not rust like traditional metals but tends to weaken when subjected to prolonged exposure to water or humidity, making it important to consider environmental factors in its usage.

 #### Common Uses:
 - Ship Supports: Used as structural elements in ship design due to its strength-to-weight ratio.
-- Slit Bombs: Employed as the main material for slit bombs.
+- [Slit Bombs](#slit-bombs-u): Employed as the main material for slit bombs.
 - Bases: Forms the foundational frameworks for research bases.
 - Antennae: Used in the construction of various communications and sensor antennae.